Teradata/r-driver/README.md

 * For SQL batch insert, some records may be inserted before a parsing error occurs.
 A list of the parser errors will be returned.
 Each parser error will include the line number (starting at line 1) and the column number (starting at zero).
 * Using a CSV file with FastLoad has the same limitations and is used the same way as described in the [FastLoad](#FastLoad) section.

+<a id="ParquetBatchInserts"></a>

+### Parquet Batch Inserts

+The driver can read batch insert bind values from a Parquet file.
+This feature can be used with SQL batch inserts and with FastLoad.

+To specify batch insert bind values in a Parquet file, the application prepends the escape function `{fn teradata_read_parquet(`*ParquetFileName*`)}` to the `INSERT` statement.

+The application can specify batch insert bind values in a Parquet file, or specify bind parameter values, but not both together.
+The driver returns an error if both are specified together.

+Considerations when using a Parquet file:
+* The Parquet file must conform to the Apache Parquet specification.
+* The driver reads all row groups sequentially from the Parquet file.
+* Parquet files can be compressed (SNAPPY, GZIP, ZSTD, etc.) and the driver handles decompression automatically.
+* A field value of NULL in the Parquet file is treated as a SQL NULL value.
+* A string field length greater than 64KB is transmitted to the database as a `DEFERRED CLOB` for a SQL batch insert.
+* A binary field length greater than 64KB is transmitted to the database as a `DEFERRED BLOB` for a SQL batch insert.
+* A field length greater than 64KB is not supported with FastLoad.

+Limitations when using Parquet batch inserts:
+* Bound parameter values cannot be specified in the execute method when using the escape function `{fn teradata_read_parquet(`*ParquetFileName*`)}`.
+* The Parquet file must contain at least one valid record.
+* For FastLoad, the insert operation will fail if the Parquet file is improperly formatted and a parser error occurs.
+* Using a Parquet file with FastLoad has the same limitations and is used the same way as described in the [FastLoad](#FastLoad) section.

 <a id="CSVExportResults"></a>

 ### CSV Export Results